takelley1/linux-notes/programming.md

 - used as a glue language
 - perceived to be inelegant due to its unplanned development

-sample code:

 ---
 ## Python

+released: 1991
 use: general-purpose, scripting, machine learning
-released: 1991
 examples: Ansible, Openstack, Blender, Ranger file browser

 - designed to be easy to read